Skip to main content

 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-Year 1-2: 20% of your time is spent in timetabled teaching and learning activity.
+Year 1-2: 20% of your time is spent in timetabled learning and teaching activity.

 Contact hours may vary depending on your modules.

-Assessment typically comprise of a written dissertation and practical work with presentations/exhibitions, blogs, portfolios and critical reflective statements.
+Assessment typically comprises a written dissertation and practical work with presentations/exhibitions, blogs, portfolios and critical reflective statements.
 The approximate percentage for how you will be assessed on this course is as follows:

 Type of assessment